Entangled Pasts, 1768–now: Art, Colonialism and Change

 3 December 2023–3 March

 The first major exhibition of Ethiopian art in the United States presented 1,750 years of Ethiopian history in 220 objects drawn from the Walters’ own collection of religious art from the country and supplemented by international loans.
 Icons, manuscripts and coins sat alongside contemporary art, making the point that this multi-ethnic society has long been influenced by other cultures and has influenced them in turn.
-The show also travelled to the Peabody Essex Museum in Salem and the Toledo Museum of Art.
+The show also travelled to the co-organisers of the exhibition, the Peabody Essex Museum in Salem and the Toledo Museum of Art.

 Guillaume Lethière